 When I was a boy my father smoked a pipe.
 If you close your eyes and picture a stereotypical professor, that was my Dad: mustache, tweed coat with elbow patches, cup of coffee, pipe, smoke wafting around his head as he graded papers.
 I never cared for the smell of the pipe smoke, but I absolutely loved the smell of the sweet tobacco he kept in a tin in a downstairs closet.
 I remember opening the tin and just smelling the sweet, rich aroma.
 It’s a memory that has stayed with me long after my father stopped smoking that pipe, and one which occasionally becomes fresh in my mind again as I notice it in the nose of certain quality wines.

 That pipe tobacco I was talking about from my childhood?
 It’s the first thing I noticed when I opened this bottle.
-From the sweet tobacco and cassis aromas to the layers of blackberry, juicy plum and blueberry flavors, this is a wine that even Charles Smith agrees should be priced higher!
+Really wonderful aromas, from sweet tobacco to cassis and blackberry.
+But the taste is even better, with layers of black cherry, juicy plum and blackberry flavors, with a delicious spicy cocoa finish.
+This is a wine that even Charles Smith agrees should be priced higher!
 Before he does, stock up and thank me later.

 On my five-cork scale based on taste and value, the 2017 CS Substance Cabernet from Charles Smith gets 4.25 corks!
 Buy this wine.
 Drink it.
 Enjoy it.
 Tell your friends.
 Repeat.